Hike

 Silver Falls State Park

 I was keen to visit the Silver Falls State Park when I took my road trip down to Oregon.
-I went to the park after my hike at Abiqua Falls (see post) which is really close as the crow flies but due to the roads takes about an hour to drive between.
-The big drawcard of Silver Falls State Park is the interconnecting system of waterfalls which can be seen in one hike called the Hike of the 10 Falls.
-I got there late in the afternoon and didn’t have time to do the full hike but got to see all the falls in two separate hikes.
-I stayed the night at a cabin near the conference centre which was really cute but I wish I had booked one at the park’s campground because they were cheaper.
+I went to the park after my hike at Abiqua Falls (see post), which is close as the crow flies, but due to the roads, it takes about an hour to drive between.
+The big drawcard of Silver Falls State Park is the interconnecting system of waterfalls, which can be seen in one hike called the Hike of the 10 Falls.
+I arrived late in the afternoon and didn’t have time for the whole hike, but I managed to see all the falls during two separate hikes.
+I stayed the night at a cabin near the conference centre, which was cute, but I wish I had booked one at the park’s campground because they were cheaper.
 I was excited to visit in April because the falls would be at full capacity from the spring melt.

 mileage